nazzart/zeppelin-navigation/README.md

 - Included BrowserSync

-- jQuery is already injected.

-- Bootstrap is included.

 - EJS compiler to compile the templates

-- When running production all JS and CSS is compressed.
+- When running production CSS is compressed.

-- All assets (CSS, JS, fonts, images and .html) are stored to 'public' folder after succesfull compilation.
+- All assets (CSS, images and .html) are stored to 'public' folder after successfull compilation.